mfhonley/catops/README.md

 ### How Cloud Mode Works

 #### **Automatic Mode Detection**
-Moniq CLI automatically determines your operation mode based on configuration:
+Moniq.sh automatically determines your operation mode based on configuration:

 - **Local Mode (Default)**: When `auth_token` or `server_token` is missing
 - **Cloud Mode**: When both `auth_token` and `server_token` are present